What is anthropomorphism?

 In academic writing, it is best to avoid using anthropomorphism because it causes sentences to be unclear and imprecise.
 Because academic writing should be clear and direct, you want to avoid any phrasing that is not precise.
 To make sure your sentences are precise, be sure that the subject of your sentence is capable of performing the action of the verb.

 Anthropomorphism can show up differently in your writing.
-To see variations, see the examples below:
+To see variations and how to correct them, see the examples below:

 Correct: Lassitter and Jones (2009) discussed how coffee wakes you up in the morning.